What Are They?

 The new resource, titled Hospital Guide to Reducing Medicaid Readmissions, can help acute care facilities accomplish the following:

-- Adapt or expand existing Medicaid readmission reduction efforts.
-It helps identify readmission risks, transitional care needs, and adapt best practices from proven strategies like AHRQ's Re-Engineered Discharge, the Institute for Healthcare Improvement's State Action on Avoidable Readmissions, and the Society of Hospital Medicine's Better Outcomes for Older Adults Safe Transitions to serve the transitional care requirements of Medicaid patients.
+- Adopt or expand existing Medicaid readmission reduction efforts.
+It helps identify readmission risks, transitional care needs, and adopt best practices from proven strategies like AHRQ's Re-Engineered Discharge, the Institute for Healthcare Improvement's State Action on Avoidable Readmissions, and the Society of Hospital Medicine's Better Outcomes for Older Adults Safe Transitions to serve the transitional care requirements of Medicaid patients.

 - Develop your Medicaid reduction strategy using the guide's roadmap featuring 13 customizable online tools.
 The tools can be downloaded individually here.